-When you install an add-on, it has full access to change the internals of your application.
+When you install an add-on, it has full access to your application and its data.
 Sometimes add-ons can have unintended side-effects.
 They might slow things down, or you might discover a problem.
 If so, it's easy to disable or uninstall an add-on.

-To keep the focus on current, relevant add-ons, the Atlassian Marketplace regularly archives add-ons that are out-of-date or, for any other reason, no longer relevant on the Marketplace.
+To focus on current, relevant add-ons, the Atlassian Marketplace regularly archives add-ons that are out-of-date or, for any other reason, no longer relevant on the Marketplace.

 Archiving prevents the add-ons from appearing in search results or in add-on browsing lists.
 The Marketplace archives add-ons automatically if the time since the end-of-life of the latest version of the Atlassian application it supports is greater than one year.

-If you already have a license for the add-on, you can still download the add-on from its Marketplace listing and use it.
+If you already have a license for an archived add-on, you can still download the add-on from its Marketplace listing and use it.
 However, new licenses for the add-on are not available.
 Contact the vendor to inquire about an updated version of the add-on.

 The Atlassian Marketplace will help vendors collect the appropriate sales and VAT taxes.
-We are able to sell to customers everywhere, with the following exceptions:
+We sell to customers everywhere, with the following exceptions:

 - Trade embargoed countries subject to United States export restrictions